Chartered Engineer (CEng)

 Standard route: to apply via this route you need an accredited Bachelors degree with honours in engineering or technology, plus either an appropriate Masters degree or Engineering Doctorate (EngD) accredited by a licensed professional engineering institution, or appropriate further learning to Masters level or an accredited integrated MEng degree.
 You can check the accreditation of your qualifications on the Engineering Council website.

-Individual route: if you have not followed one of the exemplifying academic routes described above, you will need to demonstrate your underpinning knowledge and understanding of engineering principles to the same educational level though our individual route process.
+Individual route: if you have not followed one of the exemplifying academic routes described above, you will need to demonstrate your underpinning knowledge and understanding of engineering principles to the same educational level through our individual route process.

 Whichever route you are using to apply, you will need to submit the following documents to us for assessment by the Membership Panel: